tzymni/bursztyn_crm/README.md

 - add a new type of event "cleaning" to know how many cottages are to cleaning and who will do it;
 - export reservations to XLS;
 - warehouse functionality - module integrated with cleaning event;
+- Polish version;
+- add drag-drop functionality in the calendar;

 ### Install